 Featuring the same power reserve of 42 hours and beating at a frequency of 28,800 vph (a de facto industry standard), this chronometer-grade movement was rebuilt using the finest components and easily passed the mandatory certification procedure developed and performed by the Swiss certification authority COSC.

-Compared to the aforementioned SuperOcean 125th Anniversary model, the second-generation chronograph has shrunk by whole two millimeters and now measures more socially acceptable size of just 44 millimeters in diameter.
+Compared to the aforementioned SuperOcean 125th Anniversary model, the second-generation chronograph has shrunk by whole two millimeters and now measures the more socially acceptable size of just 44 millimeters in diameter.
 To my taste, the watch is just a trifle too thick (even for a Breitling), but I can excuse this minor problem for its WR rating.

-The unidirectional rotating bezel has also been updated with a more ergonomic diving scale, which is still coming sans any sort of lume, which is clearly a pity for a diving watch that is rated for an impressive water resistance of whole 500 meters.
+The unidirectional rotating bezel has also been updated with a more ergonomic diving scale, which is still coming sans any sort of lume, which is clearly a pity for a diving watch that is rated for impressive water resistance of whole 500 meters.

 The problem is slightly compensated with extra-broad hour and minute hands, as well as hour markers of the same width: the parts are generously covered with Superluminova and will possibly be easy to read even in the murkiest waters.